Lighthouse Craft Pub Brand Identity

-The Lighthouse in Canterbury was a former lighting shop, later explored as a concept for a craft beer venue.
-Retaining the historic name while reinterpreting it through craft beer imagery was a no-brainer.
+Located in Canterbury, the Lighthouse was originally a lighting shop before being explored as a concept for a craft beer venue.
+Retaining the historic name provided a natural starting point for the brand identity.

 After exploring a range of ways to combine themes of light, lighthouses, and electricity with craft beer, this selected logo emerged as the final direction.
 I gave the mark a handcrafted feel while ensuring it remained bold and eye-catching.
 Ultimately, a change in use created challenges during the planning process, and the project did not move forward.